chrispsheehan/fargate-auto-scaled-backend/README.md

 ECS will auto-scale when CPU reaching upper and lower limits.
 CPU is for entire ECS service.

+Initially, the `scale-down-alarm` cloudwatch alarm state will be `In Alarm` as CPU will be < scale down threshold. **This is expected**.

-Simulate a load on the ECS service with `curl [url]/dev/stress-cpu/50/10`.
-This example will run 50% CPU load for 10 seconds on .
+Simulate a load on the ECS service with `curl [URL]/dev/stress-cpu/75/120`.
+This example will run 75% CPU load for 120 seconds.

+After that load has completed and the =< 1 minute cool off period.
 This will trigger a cloudwatch alarm which will in turn trigger the auto-scaling rule(s).

+Once that load has finished - after the 120 seconds - the scale down alarm will be triggered and the tasks scaled back down.

 ### setup